leanix/docs/Onpremise_Requirements.md

 * SMTP server to send mails
 * optional Single Sign-on via SAML 2.0, see [SSO Setup documentation](../SSO_Setup.md)
+* The LeanIX-webserver needs a SSL certificate for the (sub)domain it will be running on.
+If it is a self-signed certificate we also need the CA chain available on the server.

 ## Backup

-We recommend to take snapshots of the whole VM where leanIX is running on.
+We recommend to take snapshots of the whole VM where LeanIX is running on.

 ## Monitoring